fieldtrip/website/development/realtime/buffer_cpp.md

 ### StringServer

-The ''StringServer'' class wraps up a mechanism to listen to ASCII messages on a TCP port.
+The "StringServer" class wraps up a mechanism to listen to ASCII messages on a TCP port.
 Multiple clients can connect at the same time.
-Commands should be terminated by a line-feed (''\n'').
+Commands should be terminated by a line-feed ("\n").
 The server will respond by line-feed terminated ASCII strings in the same way.
-This is used to control the runtime behavior of the ''OnlineDataManager'' (see below).
+This is used to control the runtime behavior of the "OnlineDataManager" (see below).

 ### OnlineDataManager